Richard Stuart

 Richard Henry Stuart (born January 6, 1964) is an American politician and attorney.
 A Republican, he was elected to the Senate of Virginia in November 2007.
 He currently represents the 25th district, made up of nine counties and parts of two others in the Northern Neck, Middle Peninsula, and northern Piedmont, including all of Caroline County, Essex County, King George County, King William County, Lancaster County, Middlesex County, Northumberland County, Richmond County and Westmoreland County, as well as part of King and Queen County and Spotsylvania County.

 Early life and education

 Stuart was born in Fredericksburg, Virginia.
 He earned a Bachelor of Arts from Virginia Wesleyan University and Juris Doctor from the University of Richmond School of Law.
 Stuart also studied international law at Emmanuel College, Cambridge.

 Career

 Stuart represented Virginia's 28th Senate district from 2008 to 2024.
 Redistricting caused Stuart to run for and win election in Virginia's 25th Senate district in 2023.
-He is the Chair of the Senate Committee on Agriculture, Conservation, and Natural Resources and also sits on the following Senate committees: Commerce and Labor; Courts of Justice; Finance; and Rules.
+He sits on the following Senate committees: Agriculture, Conservation and Natural Resources; Commerce and Labor; Courts of Justice; and Finance.